David L. Adams Apple Awards

 - Best Print Ad.
 This can be house ad for your own media outlet or something your staff designed for a client.
 We don’t care, as long as it’s breathtaking.
 We want to see eye-grabbing design with integrated text.
 It doesn’t have to be a big ad, but it has to think big.
 Submit one PDF that’ll wow us.

-- NYC17 Design Contest Winner.
-Whether you work on your yearbook, newspaper, magazine or online, we want to see your best design work!
+- NYC20 Design Contest.
 Submit a cover, a single page or spread layout, an ad, a screengrab of your online/digital layout, or even an image of an infographic, chart or special graphic illustration you made.
 We’re judging only the design, so make sure it’s extra-awesome!
-Winning work will not only win an Apple Award, but will also be displayed on the SPD.org website.
-Entries will be judged by the Society of Publication Designers.
+Winning work will not only win an Apple Award, but will also be displayed on the Society of Publication Designers website.